8 Simple Steps to Export Your Pets from Malaysia

 8. Book an appointment with the Malaysian State Veterinary Department for inspection

-Most export agents will do this for you, so just make sure that you allot time for this.
+Your export agents will need to do this for you, so just make sure that you allot time for this.
 It’s typically scheduled within a week of departure, and yes, you’ll need to take your pet with you since this is an in-person inspection.

 Up, up and away!

 When it’s time to fly, be sure to line your pet’s crate with a few layers of puppy training pads, which will absorb any accidents or water spills while your pet is flying.
 And be sure to kiss your pets all over before they get on their flight, so that they know how much you love them and that everything will be all right.
-Before they know it, they’ll be home and back in your lap, right where they belong. 🙂
+Your export agent or pet relocation service will need to take your pet the cargo area since most airlines do not allow anyone but them to do it.
+Before they know it, your pets will be home and back in your lap, right where they belong. 🙂

 Please feel free to ask any questions you like.
 I really hope this helps you and your pets!